EuphoriaPatches/Changelogs/README.md

 - Added Vanilla Entity Shadows option (enables the vanilla entity shadow when realtime shadows are disabled)
 - The emissive nether wart now looks more organic
 - Added a new popular settings category
-- Added a Spaceagle17's setting profile
+- Added a SpacEagle17's setting profile
+- Improved The Integrated PBR Redstone Option (FINALLY!)

 ## Fixes
 - Fixed Retro outlines with only night vision mode enabled force enabling world outline when not having the night vision effect